kirilcvetkov92/Vehicle-Detection/README.md

 A similar procedure is followed again, where the feature map from layer 91 is subjected to few convolutional layers before being depth concatenated with a feature map from layer 36.
 Like before, a few 1 x 1 convolutional layers follow to fuse the information from the previous layer (36).
 We make the final of the 3 at 106th layer, yielding feature map of size 52 x 52 x 3 x 85.

-YOLO v3, in total uses 9 anchor boxes.
+YOLO v3, in total, uses 9 anchor boxes.
 Three for each scale.

 <img src="YoloV3/notebook_images/architecture.png" style="width:95%;height:95%;">

 <caption> Note : The last three terms of the loss function in YOLO v2 are the squared errors, whereas in YOLO v3, they’ve been replaced by cross-entropy error terms.
 In other words, object confidence and class predictions in YOLO v3 are now predicted through logistic regression.
-YOLO v3, in total uses 9 anchor boxes.
+YOLO v3, in total, uses 9 anchor boxes.
 Three for each scale</caption>

 ---------------------------------------